billautomata/northern-guilds-portfolio/README.md

 ![title image](./ng-poster.png)

 Northern Guilds was a browser-based pixel-art MMO, and I was the lead developer on the project.

-You can play the tech demo I created, here: https://billautomata.github.io/link/to/game.
+You can play the early tech demo I created, here: https://billautomata.github.io/link/to/game.

 I worked on:
 * Building a game engine with a custom render pipeline.